5 Signs You Could Have Water Damage: How to Identify the Most Common Signs of Water Damage and What to do if You See Them

 Instead of waiting for catastrophic water damage, be proactive and look for early warning signs.
 Not only will this keep the cost of restoration down, but it will also prevent water from damaging your photographs, heirlooms, furniture, electronics, and other possessions.

-5 Signs You Could Have Water Damage
+5 Signs of Water Damage in Your Home

 Preventing water damage starts with knowing what to look for.
 You should walk through your home every couple of months to look for signs you may have issues.
 If you see any of these things, get them fixed as soon as possible to prevent further damage.